-B. EXPERIMENT or C. ENGINEERING / DESIGN
+B. EXPERIMENT

 An experiment is a test of a question to which you do not already know the answer.
 To test your question, you must follow the steps of the scientific method.
 The display board elements below list these steps.